flancia-coop/doc.anagora.org/social-coop-tech-group.md

                     - -> file bugs
     - Other pending bugs -> next time
 - Introductions with the OC
-    - edumerco: studied biology, born and lives in Buenos Aires.
+    - Edumerco: studied biology, born and lives in Buenos Aires.
 Part of the Organizing Circle; part of an intentional community near Buenos Aires.
 A fan of cooperation :)
+    - Caitlin Waddick: live in Vermont, part of the Finance Working Group.
+Part of a few cooperatives.
+Currently in more than one meeting context :)
+    - Eduardo (Flancian)
 - Questions from/to the OC
     - Single sign on
     - Signup/joining process